 - Notify the School Certifying Official of course enrollment and submit copies of other required VA forms (i.e.: DD-214 -or– 22-1995).

 Students are certified on a per semester basis (i.e., benefits do not automatically roll over from one semester to another).
 Students must request certification from their School Certifying Official before the beginning of each semester so that benefits will not be interrupted.
+Students must also submit the Student Acknowledgement in SIS.
+To do this, log into SIS Self-Service, click the Billing tab, select Third Party Billing, and choose U.S. Department of Veterans Affairs.
+Next, read the Student Acknowledgement Section and check the box to acknowledge and sign.
+Click submit.
 Failure to submit a request will result in a presumption that benefits are not being sought for that term.

 Note: Students utilizing VA education benefits must let their School Certifying Official know immediately of any change in their enrollment status or program that might affect the amount of their payment from the VA.
 If the student fails to do so, the VA will seek reimbursement from the student for any overpayment.

 Leaders at the Johns Hopkins Carey Business School see devotion to a cause beyond self-interest as one of the most powerful qualities veterans bring to the private sector—and to fellow business school students.
 Meet three veterans in the Carey community who are capitalizing on those strengths to realize their potential as innovators and leaders in the business world.